 - A driver will be permanently prohibited from operating a CMV after two serious violations.
 The reinstatement process might be open after ten years, though.
 Without the chance of reinstatement, a motorist will be permanently barred from driving after violating any Michigan anti-terrorism act, a third or subsequent major offense, or manufacturing or dispensing any controlled substances using a CMV.

 - All CMV drivers are assumed to have given their consent for chemical analysis of their urine to check for alcohol or drug use, as well as breath and blood.
 A driver will be issued a 24-hour OSO if they refuse to submit to a preliminary breath test or if their blood alcohol concentration (BAC) is at least.015 percent.
-In order to make such a request, an officer must have good reason to suspect that the driver was impaired by alcohol or drugs.
+To make such a request, an officer must have good reason to suspect that the driver was impaired by alcohol or drugs.

 - If a commercial driver is determined to be a security risk or an immediate hazard under the Patriot Act, their license will be suspended indefinitely.